John McGovern (American football)

 John McGovern (September 15, 1887 – December 13, 1963) was an American college football player.
 He was elected to the College Football Hall of Fame in 1966.

 Biography

-McGovern was born in Arlington, Minnesota and attended high school in Arlington.
-McGovern played college football for the University of Minnesota, and was the junior captain and quarterback at the University of Minnesota.
-He led his team to the Big Nine conference (later the Big Ten Conference).
+McGovern was born in Arlington, Minnesota, and attended high school in Arlington.
+McGovern played college football for the University of Minnesota, and was the junior captain and quarterback at the University of Minnesota, leading them through play against the Intercollegiate Conference of Faculty Representatives.
 McGovern was named an All-American by the Walter Camp Football Foundation and Look Magazine in 1909.
 McGovern played for the Minnesota Golden Golphers football team under coach Henry L. Williams.
 While at Minnesota, McGovern was a member of Alpha Tau Omega fraternity, and Phi Delta Phi, a law society.

 After college graduation, he worked as a sports editor for a Minnesota newspaper and then practiced law in Washington D.C.
-McGovern died on December 13, 1963 in Le Sueur, Minnesota.
+McGovern died on December 13, 1963, in Le Sueur, Minnesota.